apache/trafficcontrol/docs/source/api/v3/deliveryservices_request.rst

 ``deliveryservices/request``
 ****************************

-.. seealso:: :ref:`ds_requests`
+.. note:: This route does NOT do the same thing as :ref:`POST deliveryservice_requests<to-api-deliveryservice-requests-post>`.

 ``POST``
 ========
-Allows a user to submit Delivery Service Requests.
+Submits an emailed requesting that a :term:`Delivery Service` be created.

 :Auth.
 Required: Yes
-:Roles Required: None
+:Roles Required: "admin", "Federation", "operations", "Portal", or "Steering"
 :Response Type:  ``undefined``

 Request Structure